DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 It will take between 5 and 10 minutes to reset your router.
 You should read all the steps before you begin.

-You’ll need your Huawei router and the router’s wifi network name and password, you can find these on a label under the back cover of your router.
+You’ll need your Huawei router and the router’s network name ('SSID') and wifi key, you can find these on a label under the back cover of your router.

 You’ll also need a laptop, tablet or mobile phone.